-Apricot at sunrise and crimson at sunset, the sand here is coloured by iron oxide and ranges from vivid hues of pink to orange, with the oldest dunes an intense red.
+Apricot at sunrise and crimson at sunset, the sand here is colored by iron oxide and ranges from vivid hues of pink to orange, with the oldest dunes an intense red.
 Nearby, other vleis (valleys or pans) are equally beautiful.
-Dead Vlei with its silver floor and skeletal trees, and Hidden Vlei with its dusty acacias are well worth a visit.
+Deadvlei with its silver floor and skeletal trees, and Hidden Vlei with its dusty acacias are well worth a visit.

 Facts about Sossusvlei